 It’s not the same mindset with regard to Fibro and CFS.

 I remember someone I deeply respect who suddenly made a proclamation on Facebook about women and Fibromyalgia.
-Go on a diet, get some exercise and grow up pretty much sums up the sentiment.
+Going on a diet, getting some exercise, and growing up pretty much sums up the sentiment.
 There was no way I could tell people how sick I’ve been for fear they’d think of me as someone who wasn’t trying hard enough to be healthy, or worse, have them think it was all in my head.

 You need to cut out gluten.
 You need to cut out sugar.
 You need to push through it.
 You need to exercise.
 You should pray.
 You need to try harder to force yourself to do things that are uncomfortable.
 My friend knows someone who knows someone who has Fibromyalgia and they are living their life, not laying around letting it happen.

 And the worst things that have been said?
 The things that I can’t get out of my head and that bring me to tears even as I write?

 “Are you planning on being sick next month?”